zqad/simplediskimage/README.md

 might not show until you try to mount the image.

 Parted misbehaves on some platforms (Debian 10), and shrinks partitions.
 Use Sfdisk instead.
-Additionally, some FAT implementations expect the file system to have exactly the same size as the partition, and thus padding them will not work, unless done exactly.
+Additionally, some FAT implementations expect the filesystem to have exactly the same size as the partition, and thus padding them will not work, unless done exactly.